What to do

 - $$$ Upscale

 - $$$$ Fine dining

 Bistro de l'Anse, a local favourite, is a certified "Ambassadeur de Saveurs" restaurant, meaning that your meal is prepared from local and regional ingredients.
-The menu features dishes that are simple and unpretentious, but always tasty.
+The brewery Chasse-Pinte now shares the same address.

 AUBERGE LA FJORDELAISE ($$-$$$)